 After a long and varied career, most recently working as a mediator, Rosetta's now enjoying success as an artist, experimenting with a variety of mediums, and has participated in several exhibitions.
 She’s spent part of her retirement in Gambia, a country close to her heart, and where she and her husband usually spend four months of the year living and volunteering.

 Education in retirement

-As a self-described ‘life-long learner’, nothing phases Rosetta.
+As a self-described ‘lifelong learner’, nothing phases Rosetta.
 “If I want to learn something, I watch a video or take a course.
 I’ve done all the plumbing in the house myself since I moved in at the start of 2020.
 I’ve learnt how to sustainably develop an African village with the local community.
-Before retirement I completed a Honours degree in Psychology, achieved a 1st class Arts degree and a Teachers Diploma.
+Before retirement I completed a Honours degree in Psychology, achieved a first-class Arts degree and a Teaching Diploma.

 Preparing for retirement

 She once planned a quintessentially traditional retirement, and was looking forward to baking, knitting and catching up on television.
 Rosetta now enjoys a life that couldn’t be further from that; she doesn’t even own a television.

 Her advice for anyone approaching retirement?
 “The CS Lewis quote – ‘You’re never too old to set another goal or dream another dream’.
 Make sure you know that once you retire it’ll get boring unless you have something to keep you company – hobbies, a pet or a partner.”